Drishti06Sharma/LINUX/lab exp2.md

 DigitalOcean
 Linuxize

-2. ls — List Directory Contents
+## 2. 'wls' — List Directory Contents
 Lists files and folders in the current (or specified) directory.

 bash